harryt1002/fa22-cse110-lab4/expose/javascript/part2.md

 ```
 15. The == operator will type convert both sides of the operator to see if they are equal to each other.
 The === operator will see if both sides are equal without type conversion.
 So 2 == '2' will return true since the operator will type convert the string to an integer.
 However, the === operator won't type convert the string; therefore the items are not equal to each other.
 17. The result of newArr will be [2, 4, 6].
 Before the integer is pushed to newArr, the doSomething function is called to double the integer in the original array.
 After the call back, the new integer is pushed.
+19. The output is 1,4,3,2.
+This is because 1 and 4 don't have a timer on them so they are prioritized first.
+3 has a timer but it's set to 0 so it prints out first before 4 which has a 1 second delay.